Version: 18th July 2023.

 The ruqya diagnosis intention “O Allah, show me if I have sihr” which becomes a dua of ruqya when it is read with the Quran, is included in the general saying of the Nabi salulahu alayhi wasalam: “Whoever among you is able to benefit his brother then let him do so” (Al-Albani: Saheeh Jam’i 6019).
-This is because in this general ruqya hadith, ruqya is NOT restricted or fixed to certain duas so therefore we can invent our own duas for ruqya provided that they don’t contain shirk and that they benefit the patient as the hadith mentions.
+This is because in this general ruqya hadith, ruqya is NOT restricted or fixed to certain duas or intentions so therefore we can invent our own duas and intentions for ruqya provided that they don’t contain shirk and that they benefit the patient as the hadith mentions.
 No one can deny that it is extremely beneficial to know if you have sihr and that is because once you know, then you can start treating yourself.
 Knowing this diagnosis about sihr is especially important, if you are a married person.